ishanyash/Autoencoders/README.md

 # Autoencoders_trial
-Training Deep auto encoders and apply them to faces and similar image search.
+This is about Training Deep auto encoders and apply them to faces and similar image search.